Allen Robinson: 2016

 In the Jaguars' season-opener against the Green Bay Packers, Robinson caught six passes for 72 receiving yards in a 23–27 loss.
 On September 25, he made seven receptions for 57 receiving yards, and caught his first two touchdowns of the season during a 17–19 loss to the Baltimore Ravens.
-During a Week 10 matchup against AFC South rival Houston, Robinson had a nine receptions, 107 receiving yards, and a receiving touchdown during the 21–24 loss.
+During a Week 10 matchup against the AFC South rival Texans, Robinson had a nine receptions, 107 receiving yards, and a receiving touchdown during the 21–24 loss.
 The victory over the Texans was Robinson's first game of the season eclipsing 100 receiving yards.
-On Christmas Eve, he bounced back and caught nine passes for a season-high 147 receiving yards in a 38–17 victory over their division rival Tennessee Titans.
+On Christmas Eve, he bounced back and caught nine passes for a season-high 147 receiving yards in a 38–17 victory over their division rival Titans.

 Robinson finished the 2016 season with 73 receptions for 883 receiving yards and six receiving touchdowns.

 2017

-During Week 1 against the Houston Texans, Robinson had one reception for 17 yards but had to leave the game early in the first quarter with an apparent knee injury.
+During Week 1 against the Texans, Robinson had one reception for 17 yards but had to leave the game early in the first quarter with an apparent knee injury.
 Hours later, it was confirmed that his left knee was diagnosed with a torn ACL, which prematurely ended his 2017 season.
 He was placed on injured reserve on September 12, 2017.

 Chicago Bears

 2018

 On March 14, 2018, Robinson signed a three-year, $42 million contract with the Chicago Bears.
 He was part of a position group that contained Taylor Gabriel, Anthony Miller, and Josh Bellamy.
-He made his Bears debut in the season opener against the Green Bay Packers on NBC Sunday Night Football, recording a team-high 61 yards.
+He made his Bears debut in the season opener against the Packers on NBC Sunday Night Football, recording a team-high 61 yards.
 The next week, he brought in a season-high 10 receptions for 83 yards in a 24–17 victory over the Seattle Seahawks on Monday Night Football.
-On September 30, he scored his first receiving touchdown with the Bears on a 14-yard reception from Mitchell Trubisky in a 48–10 victory over the Tampa Bay Buccaneers.
-The next week, he scored again against the Miami Dolphins on a 12-yard catch as part of a 64-yard performance on five receptions in the 31–28 overtime loss.
+On September 30, he scored his first receiving touchdown with the Bears on a 14-yard reception from Mitchell Trubisky in a 48–10 victory over the Buccaneers.
+The next week, he scored again against the Dolphins on a 12-yard catch as part of a 64-yard performance on five receptions in the 31–28 overtime loss.

 In Week 10, a 34–22 victory over the Detroit Lions, Robinson had six catches for 133 yards and two touchdowns.

 Robinson finished the 2018 season with 55 catches for 754 receiving yards and four receiving touchdowns.
 He received an overall grade of 77.7 from Pro Football Focus in 2018, which ranked as the 28th highest grade among all qualifying wide receivers.
-In his postseason debut, a 16–15 defeat to the Philadelphia Eagles in the Wild Card Round, Robinson set two postseason franchise records: 10 receptions, which tied with Matt Forte, and 143 receiving yards.
+In his postseason debut, a 16–15 defeat to the Eagles in the Wild Card Round, Robinson set two postseason franchise records: 10 receptions, which tied with Matt Forte, and 143 receiving yards.